gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - ~~Can use `AppliedPlugins` and ids to check if both `Plugin` implementing classes and rule source classes are applied to a project~~
 - ~~A useful error message is presented when using `PluginContainer.withId()` or `PluginContainer.withType()` to check if a rule source plugin is applied~~

-### Open issues

-- Responsibilities are smeared between `PluginManager` and `DefaultPluginContainer` - `PluginManager` should take care of applying all plugins regardless of type and notify the plugin container when a `Plugin` impl is applied.

 # Open Questions

 - How to order mutations that may derive properties from the subject